abiel-source/N-Body-Simulation/README.md

 ## Demo of Small N for Better Performance

 N = 200 bodies; we render less stars to get a smoother visual experience.
+We also step up from the diamond model and render a polyhedron that better approaches a sphere; we allow this since N is small.

 https://user-images.githubusercontent.com/31304414/124677095-973f1b00-de74-11eb-80ca-ab8b798de520.mp4